Best Ski Resorts for Thanksgiving Weekend

 Copper Mountain, Colorado

-Copper Mountain, which opened in early November, should have quite a bit of its base level 2,500-plus acres of terrain open by Thanksgiving.
-There will be a host of family-friendly activities to enjoy across Copper Mountain over Thanksgiving weekend.
+This year, Copper Mountain, plans to open on Nov.
+7. While early season offerings may be paired back, there will be a host of family-friendly activities to enjoy across Copper Mountain over Thanksgiving weekend.
 Enjoy free hot chocolate, a live DJ, and the first fireworks show of the season at the Eagle’s Landing in Center Village.
 In the giving spirit, Copper also organizes a food and coat drive to benefit local areas in need.
 Guests who donate more than three items will receive a ceramic Copper mug as a token of appreciation.

 » View Copper Mountain Lodging Options